rmerkel/P/README.md

  0.18	| Writeln now prints "true" "false" for booleans.
- 0.19   | Clean up, removed unused global data/constants, use input filename in messages 0.20	| Refactored the interpreter step routine, adding more run-time tests and -t option
+ 0.19   | Clean up, removed unused global data/constants, use input filename in messages 0.20	| Refactored the interpreter step routine, adding more run-time tests and -t option 0.21   | Write and writeln nolonger quote character values.
+Major refactor of Datum.
+ 0.22   | Future: add array support to WRITE[LN]?

+## Design and implementation notes

+* write[ln] string parameters aren't currently supported.
+ISO Pascal defines s:w parameters for strings, where w <= the max length of the string (s), to print, but s:w:f is disallowed.
+P could internally use s:w:l, where l is the actual length of the string... or more generally array.
+* Need to make "()" manditory for subroutine declaractions and calls.

 ## Author
     Randy Merkel, Slowly but Surly Software.